nthiagar/UC-Davis-Data-Science-Club/README.md

 Welcome to the UC Davis Data Science Club Projects and Workshops repository!
 This repository showcases various projects and workshops related to data science that I participated in and co-led during my tenure with the Davis Data Science Club.

+I initially participated as a regular member in the credit card fraud project under the leadership of Ru Han Wang.
+Later, I became an officer in the club, specifically serving as the education lead.
+In this role, I co-led workshops aimed at educating members about various aspects of data science.

+Feel free to explore each project and workshop located in their respective folders to gain insights into the data science techniques and methodologies taught and applied within our club.

 ## Overview

 ### 1. Credit Card Fraud Project